 - Eagle Awards Ceremony

 - Education Materials

 Legislative Committee Bill Reports

 Learn more about the current bills presented in the Colorado General Assembly related to the housing industry and Housing Colorado's position on each bill.
-The 2019 legislative session began on January 4th and is scheduled to adjourn on May 3rd.
+The 2019 legislative session began on January 4th and adjourned on May 3rd.